slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - the true measure of success is a calm nervous system.
 - success is a collection of well curated failures.
+- the most successful people are those who are good at plan b.
 -->

 > *"Success doesn’t come to you.
 You go to it."